varnish/Varnish-Book/varnish_book.rst

         workspace-oriented memory-model instead of allocating the
         exact amount of space it needs at run-time.

+	..
+TODO for the author: Move to fast track
         To summarize: Varnish is designed to run on modern hardware under real work-loads and to solve real problems.
 Varnish does not cater to the "I want to make Varnish run on my 486 just because"-crowd.
 If it does work on your 486, then that's fine, but that's not where you will see our focus.
-Nor will you see us sacrifice performance or simplicity for the sake of niche use-cases that can easily be solved by other means - like using a 64-bit OS.
+Nor will you see us sacrifice performance or simplicity for the sake of niche use-cases that can easily be solved by other means -- like using a 64-bit OS.

 How objects are stored
 ----------------------

-- Objects in Varnish are stored in a hash
+- Objects in Varnish are stored in memory and adressed by hash keys
 - You can control the hashing
 - Multiple objects can have the same hash key